 Pancharevo

 Pancharevo is a beautiful area in Sofia.
 It is not a central location but offers many advantages, mostly access to nature.
-The nearby lake, for example, is a favourite destination for anglers and family days out.
+The nearby lake, for example, is a favorite destination for anglers and family days out.

 In addition, Pancharevo is home to one of the most prestigious and highly-rated schools in Sofia.